 Public Art in practice

 The Fiona Stanley Hospital public art project completed in 2013, is a significant public art project developed with the collaborative involvement of a number of prominent WA artists.
 The project resulted in the creation of a diverse body of work now displayed throughout the hospital grounds and internal areas.
-This DCA-commissioned short film explores the development process, which demonstrates best practice in the field of public art.
+This short film commissioned by the former DCA explores the development process, which demonstrates best practice in the field of public art.

 The Public Art project for River Journey for the Supreme Court, Perth, by prominent WA artist Jo Darbyshire, completed in 2016, is captured in a short video.
 The creative process is revealed including: research; conceptual development; collaborative aspects; installation; and views of the project outcome is featured.